Search with Sense

 PART OF A PROFESSIONAL CERTIFICATION SERIES

-Search with Sense: Teaching Ethical AI Research Skills is one course in The AI-Ready School Library: 3-Course Certification Series.
-Enroll individually, or purchase the full certification bundle at a reduced rate.
-(Best value.)
+Search with Sense: Teaching Ethical AI Research Skills is one course in The AI-Ready School Library certification series.
+You can take this course on its own or complete all three for the full certification.

 Need approval?
 Email this course to your supervisor.